 • Creating a timeline for the memorial project

 Panic was externalized as “the wave,” something that visits rather than defines her.
-She learned grounding skills using imagery from her tree (e.g., “feel your roots,” “focus on the solid trunk”).
+She learned grounding skills using imagery from her picture (e.g., “feel your roots,” “focus on the solid trunk”).

 Within six weeks, panic attacks reduced, school attendance improved, and she displayed more emotional openness.
 Maya reported feeling “more like myself again” rather than “the girl whose mom died.”